ericlin1001/AdaptivePDE/readme.md

 Well, this is a basic project plan.

 #What's purpose of the paper?
 Why do i want to write it?
-1.It features on adaptive assgining task.
+1. It features on adaptive assgining task.
-2.Achieving the theoretical limit of speedup ratio.
+2. Achieving the theoretical limit of speedup ratio.
-3.On different setting cpu, we achive the best time.
+3. On different setting cpu, we achive the best time.

 #What do I want from the program?
 What's the program for?